 Investing in stocks always involves risk.
 While you can make money by investing in stocks, bonds, funds, and other securities, you can also lose money, especially if your investments lose value.
 By diversifying and doing careful research before you purchase securities, you can reduce your risk.

 How do I invest money in the stock market?

 You can invest in the stock market by purchasing stocks, bonds, mutual funds, and exchange-traded funds (ETFs), as well as other securities.
 You can make these purchases by setting up an investment account with a brokerage, either online or through an investment app.

 How much money do you need to invest in stocks?

 You can buy individual stocks, or shares of multiple stocks and bonds through a mutual fund or ETF.
 But some stocks and funds have more expensive prices than others, so the actual amount you need to start investing varies.
 If you have a small amount of money to invest, some brokerages offer what’s known as fractional shares.
 As their name implies, these are fractions of full shares that can help you start investing, sometimes with just a few dollars.

 What is the difference between trading and investing?

 Trading is the process of buying and selling stocks, which usually takes place over the short term.
 Investing generally implies buying stocks or bonds and holding onto them over a longer period of time.

-To learn more about investing and how to open an investment account for as little as $5, visit Stash Investing.
+To learn more about investing and how to open an investment account with any dollar amount*, visit Stash Investing.